September 11, 2013

 Khoresh Loobia Sabz

-خورش لوبیا سبز - Khoresh-e loobia sabz is a delicious stew cooked slowly in layers of sautéed onion, garlic, meat, tender green beans, spices and freshly-squeezed lime juice in a tomato sauce served over saffron rice.
-Green bean stew is one of my all-time favorite summer recipes and I was planning to blog about it early in the summer but I simply did not get around to it till now.
-However, it makes a great end-of-summer meal that is light, nutritious, and tasty.
+خورش لوبیا سبز - Khoresh-e loobia sabz is a delicious Persian stew, slowly cooked in layers of sautéed onion, garlic, meat, tender green beans, fragrant spices, and freshly squeezed lime juice in a rich tomato sauce, served over saffron rice.
+Green bean stew is one of my all-time favorite summer dishes.
+I had planned to share it on the blog earlier in the season, but I just didn't get around to it until now.
+Still, it's the perfect end-of-summer meal, light, nutritious, and full of flavor.

 Khoresh-e Loobia Sabz

-The traditional Persian khoresh-e loobia sabz is usually made with lamb.
-You can substitute the chicken with lamb or beef cubes if you like.
-And for the vegetarians, just skip the meat part altogether.
-The vegetarian green bean stew is equally delicious.
-There are many different varieties of green beans.
-I like the slender and flavorful French green beans that are string-less and all you have to do is cut or snap off the ends.
-For those who would prefer using both a spoon and a fork, as is customary in Iran, then I would cut the beans into smaller bite-size pieces to make it easier to scoop up some fluffy rice along with the tender chicken and green beans.
+The traditional Persian khoresh-e loobia sabz is most often made with lamb, but you can substitute the chicken with lamb or beef cubes if you prefer.
+For a vegetarian version, simply skip the meat; the stew is equally delicious on its own.
+There are many varieties of green beans to choose from, but I love the slender, flavorful French green beans that are stringless and only require their ends to be trimmed.
+If you like to eat with both a spoon and a fork, as is customary in Iran, I would cut the beans into smaller bite-sized pieces to make it easier to scoop up some fluffy rice along with the tender chicken and green beans in every bite.

-Lastly, some great ancient Persian words of wisdom, a mantra to consider and live by each day:
+And finally, I'd like to leave you with a timeless piece of ancient Persian wisdom, a mantra to consider and live by each day:

 پندار نیک، گفتار نیک ، کردار نیک - Good thoughts, Good words, Good deeds.